coryjbergquist/coding-meetups/coding_meetups/README.md

 ## Usage

-type ./bin/coding-meetups to begin CLI program.
+While in the directory: "./coding-meetups/coding_meetups" type "./bin/coding-meetups" to begin CLI program.
 Then follow instructions given in the CLI.

 ## Development